Minecraft0122/UHC-Fork/README.md

 After running the plugin for the first time, configuration files will be generated in the `plugins/UhcCore/` directory.
-Changes can be taken into effect using the `/uhccore reload` command, but do note that some settings require a server restart in order to take effect.
+Changes can be taken into effect by restarting the server.

 Make sure to read [the FAQ][faq] if you're having trouble, or you can also ask for help on [the Discord server][discord].